saradusenberry/saradusenberry.github.io/_posts/2016-10-24-MountRainier.md

 {:.center}
 ![RainierWaterfall](/assets/images/RainierWaterfall.jpg "RainierWaterfall")

 After changing into something warm, having lunch, and some hot tea, our 24 hours at Mount Rainier came to a close.
 We were off to the Seattle area, where we had an amazing time celebrating my dear friend and her new hubby.
 I am beyond happy and feel blessed that we were able make the trip to Washington and spend this special time with friends.
-Life’s an adventure grab it by the reins and make the most of all experiences, rain or shine.
+Life’s an adventure, grab it by the reins and make the most of all experiences, rain or shine.

+xo Sara